simonmichael/hledger_site/src/install.md

   they will usually be overwritten by the new version.
   If you have them installed in multiple places in your PATH, you may see a warning, reminding you to remove or rename the old executables.

-- If you try to build with insufficient RAM, it may use swap space and take a very long time (overnight).
-  Or it may fail with an error; in this case try adding `-j1` to the stack/cabal install command and retry a few times, or ask for [help].

 - Here are some known platform-specific build issues and workarounds: